Relationships and Enforced Chastity

 Stay Flexible and Curious

 No two couples do this the same way, and what works for you will change over time.
 Maybe you start with weekends only, or maybe you go all-in for a month and then scale back.
-The key is to stay open to change.
+What matters is staying open to change.
 If something isn't working, don't be afraid to renegotiate.
 The healthiest dynamics are the ones where both partners feel empowered to ask for what they need.
+Maintaining balance helps keep chastity sustainable long-term.

 Keep Playfulness Alive